It's all in the Technique

 Types of skill

-There are a number of different types of skills:
+There are many different types of skills:

 How do we teach a new skill?